-- 9.2.1 When purging or checking gas supplies, ensure that the ventilation to the room or cupboard is adequate, and that all naked lights are extinguished. - 9.2.2 MODAIRFLOW models: Before commencing defect diagnosis, ensure that the Thermista-stat is set to maximum, the mains supply is 'ON' and the time control (if fitted) is at an 'ON' position. - 9.2.3 Care is to be taken during the replacement and handling of electronic assemblies (i.e. electronic panel, Fan Delay Control or Thermista-stat).
-It is not practical to rectify defects on these assemblies, except at the manufacturer, and any attempt to do so may render the guarantee or factory replacement arrangement invalid.
+- 9.2.1 When purging or checking gas supplies, ensure that the ventilation to the room or cupboard is adequate, and all naked lights are extinguished. - 9.2.2 MODAIRFLOW models: Before commencing defect diagnosis, ensure that the Thermista-stat is set to maximum, the mains supply is 'ON' and the Time Control is at an 'ON' position. - 9.2.3 Care is to be taken during the replacement and handling of electronic assemblies (i.e. electronic panel, airflow sensor or Thermista-stat), it is not practical to rectify defects on these assemblies, except at the manufacturer, and any attempt to do so may render the guarantee or factory replacement arrangement invalid.